dirkmueller/presentation-nashville-logclassify/presentation.md

 - #log-classify on Freenode

 Note:
-- Log-classify has been created in the context of Software Factory
+- Log-classify has been created in the context of Software Factory.
-- It is an OpenSource development forge that integrates many component to be easily deployed on premise or as a service
+  It is an OpenSource development forge that integrates many component to be easily deployed on premise or as a service.
-- The architecture is modular and the screenshot shows some of the ready-to-use components
+  The architecture is modular and the screenshot shows some of the ready-to-use components
-- Logreduce is integrated as part of the default CI logs processing
+- Log-classify is integrated as part of the default CI logs processing
+- Join us on #log-classify IRC channel on Freenode to get involved

 ### Future plans
+- Handle Streaming logs
   - Adaptive model
   - Incremental model training
-- Handle Streaming logs
-- Logstash filter
 - Curate public domain datasets
 - Fingerprint and detect archived anomalies
-- Support more services: Jenkins build, Travis CI, ...
+- More services: Jenkins build, Travis CI, ...
+- More reporter: Logstash filter, ...

 Note:
 - This is a tentative roadmap